Non-linear in-plane spin current in spin-orbit coupled 2D hole gases: Introduction

 Based on the mechanism, SHE can be classified as intrinsic \cite{sinova2004universal} and extrinsic \cite{extrinsic}.
 The latter occurs due to spin-dependent scattering processes from impurities like skew-scattering \cite{SMIT1955877,SMIT195839} and side-jumping \cite{sidejump}.
 The intrinsic SHE, on the other hand has its origin in the geometry of the quantum states of the charge carriers, manifested in the Berry curvature.
 Although the theory of anomalous Hall effect was given by Karplus and Luttinger back in 1954 \cite{karplus1954hall}, it was only after the discovery of Berry phase in 1984 \cite{berry1984quantal} when the role of quantum geometry in Hall transport phenomena began to be explored \cite{Murakami_BC}.

-Understanding the role of quantum geometry in SHE is of prime importance in current times when non-linear anomalous Hall effect has already been attributed to the quantum metric \cite{AmitAgarwal} and the Berry curvature dipole \cite{Sodemann_Fu,PhysRevB.104.115140}.
-Berry connection polarizability (BCP), which is the corrected Berry connection due to an applied electric field is known to give rise to non-linear intrinsic Hall responses in $\mathcal{PT}$ symmetry-broken anti-ferromagnets \cite{BCP1,BCP2}.
+Understanding the role of quantum geometry in the generation of intrinsic spin current is of prime importance in current times when non-linear anomalous Hall effect has already been attributed to the quantum metric \cite{AmitAgarwal, quantum_metric, Kaplan, nonlinear-qnuantum_metric} and the Berry curvature dipole \cite{Sodemann_Fu,PhysRevB.104.115140}.
+Berry connection polarizability (BCP), which is the corrected Berry connection due to an applied electric field is known to give rise to non-linear intrinsic Hall responses \cite{Third_order_Hall} in $\mathcal{PT}$ symmetric anti-ferromagnets \cite{BCP1,BCP2}.

-Attempts to explain SHE in terms of quantum geometrical elements are also underway.
+Attempts to explain the intrinsic spin current in terms of quantum geometrical elements are also underway.
 In Ref. \cite{PKapri}, it is shown that the intrinsic spin Hall current can be derived from the anomalous velocity of electrons in $\mathcal{T}$-broken Rashba spin-orbit coupled systems, thus emphasizing the role of the Berry curvature.
-Further, instead of the conventional Kubo formula used in \cite{sinova2004universal} and elsewhere to calculate the spin current, Zhang et. al, \cite{zhang2024intrinsic} shows that a spin Berry curvature (SBC) can be derived from a simple perturbation theory to calculate the spin Hall conductivity.
-Coming to non-linear SHE, apart from the Drude effect \cite{Drude,PhysRevB.104.115140} and the spin Berry curvature dipole \cite{SBCD}, which lead to extrinsic SHE, Zhang et.al \cite{zhang2024intrinsic} using their perturbative approach, have derived an intrinsic second-order spin current from the spin Berry curvature polarizability (SBCP).
+Further, instead of the conventional Kubo formula used in \cite{sinova2004universal} and elsewhere to calculate the spin current, Zhang et al. \cite{zhang2024intrinsic} shows that a spin Berry curvature (SBC) can be derived from a simple perturbation theory to calculate the spin Hall conductivity.
+Coming to non-linear SHE, apart from the Drude effect \cite{Drude,PhysRevB.104.115140} and the spin Berry curvature dipole \cite{SBCD}, which lead to extrinsic SHE, Zhang et al. \cite{zhang2024intrinsic} using their perturbative approach, have derived an intrinsic second-order spin current from the spin Berry curvature polarizability (SBCP).
+A similar semi-classical derivation has been done in Ref. \cite{Hui_Wang}, while Ref. \cite{noncentrosymmetric} uses the Boltzmann transport theory to obtain a second-order response to the applied electric field.
+Ref. \cite{sayansarkar} provides a comprehensive survey of various intrinsic and extrinsic effects leading to non-linear SHE.